Chrysler Museum of Art

 The Chrysler Museum of Art is an art museum on the border between downtown and the Ghent district of Norfolk, Virginia.
 The museum was founded in 1933 as the Norfolk Museum of Arts and Sciences.
-In 1971, automotive heir, Walter P. Chrysler Jr. (whose wife, Jean Outland Chrysler, was a native of Norfolk), donated most of his extensive collection to the museum.
+In 1971, automotive heir Walter P. Chrysler Jr. (whose wife, Jean Outland Chrysler, was a native of Norfolk) donated most of his extensive collection to the museum.
 This single gift significantly expanded the museum's collection, making it one of the major art museums in the Southeastern United States.
-From 1958 to 1971, the Chrysler Museum of Art was a smaller museum consisting solely of Chrysler's personal collection and housed in the historic Center Methodist Church in Provincetown, Massachusetts.
-Today's museum sits on a small body of water known as The Hague.

-Expansion and renovation
+The museum has a collection of more than 35,000 objects, including one the largest glass collections in America.
+Its holdings range from media including paintings, sculpture, photography, and decorative arts.
+The Museum's campus also features the Perry Glass Studio, a full-service restaurant, a gift shop, Kaufman Theater, and the Goode Works on Paper Center, and it oversees the historic Myers House.

+History

-The museum's main building underwent expansion and renovation and reopened on May 10, 2014.
+The Chrysler Museum of Art opened in 1933 as the Norfolk Museum of Arts and Sciences.
+It was later renamed in honor of Walter P. Chrysler Jr. The museum's main building underwent expansion and renovation and reopened on May 10, 2014.
 During the renovation, the Glass Studio and the Moses Myers House remained open and art was displayed at venues throughout the community.
 The museum's grand reopening included the Rubber Duck floating sculpture from May 17–26, 2014.
-The museum originally had a courtyard, but during renovations in the 1980s, the courtyard was enclosed, creating Huber Court.
-Concerts and events are held in Huber Court.
+The museum originally had a courtyard, but during renovations in the 1980s, the courtyard was enclosed thus creating Huber Court, where concerts and events are held.

+The most recent expansion was to the museum’s Perry Glass Studio, located at 245 Grace Street, which tripled the size of the facility and doubled the educational and programmatic offerings available.
+The museum broke ground on the new facility in June 2022 and construction concluded in early 2025.
+The expansion was funded by a $55 million capital campaign, the city of Norfolk, and the Commonwealth of Virginia.

 Collection

-The New York Times described the Chrysler collection as "one any museum in the world would kill for."
-Comprising over 30,000 objects, the collection spans over 5,000 years of world history.
+John Russell for the New York Times described the Chrysler collection as "one any museum in the world would kill for."
+Comprising over 35,000 objects, the collection spans over 5,000 years of world history.
 American and European paintings and sculpture from the Middle Ages to the present day form the core of the collection.